oldiya/DataScience/README.md

 # DataScienceSessions
-Sessions done during the DataScience course 1
+Scripts used during the Data Science course / sessions 1.0